 To blow up the mattress, we use this Makita air blower.
 It has a rechargeable battery which is we swap for a range of Makita tools we use while camping including a vacuum, radio and light.

 I’ve also slept on a self inflatable mattress before, which is like a pad.
-I find these not too bad either, the only downside with a sleeping pad is that they are bulkier than an air mattress and so take up much more space.
+I find these really excellent, the only downside with a sleeping pad is that they are bulkier than an air mattress and so take up much more space.

 The other option is a stretcher which is like a small bed.
 You can even get like bunk beds which is great for bigger families with a small tent.